News

 Advertising

 It’s almost time for take off!
-Almost eight years ago, Qantas announced its ambitious plan to launch direct flights from Sydney to London.
-Clocking in at just over 20 hours, it will claim the title of the longest non-stop passenger flight in the world.
-The initial 2025 launch was pushed back due to technical issues and pandemic-related delays, but now a new launch date has been announced for the first half of 2027.
+Almost eight years ago, Qantas announced its ambitious plan to launch direct flights from Sydney to London and New York.
+Clocking in at up to 22 hours, the Sydney to London route will officially claim the title of the longest non-stop passenger flight in the world.
+The initial 2025 launch was pushed back due to technical issues and pandemic-related delays, but with new supply chain hiccups, take-off of the first route is now expected towards the tail end of 2027.
+Qantas still hasn't confirmed which city gets the honour first.

 Currently, the world’s longest flight is Singapore Airlines’ direct service from Singapore to New York, which covers around 15,300 kilometres in roughly 18.5 hours.
 Qantas’ 17.5-hour journey from Perth to London is the world’s third longest, while the 17-hour Perth to Paris route and the 16-hour Melbourne to Dallas flight follow close behind.

-Once the Sydney to London Heathrow flight launches, it will surpass them all, with an air time of around 20 hours across 17,015 kilometres.
+Once the Sydney to London Heathrow flight launches, it will surpass them all, with an air time of up to 22 hours across 17,015 kilometres.
+The direct services will cut up to four hours off total travel time, compared with one-stop services today.
 Qantas has named it Project Sunrise – a nod to the fact that passengers will witness two sunrises while onboard a single flight – surreal stuff!

 Qantas new first class cabin